-Taxpayer identification number.
-All QRTs must obtain a new taxpayer identification number (TIN) following the death of the decedent whether or not a section 645 election is made.
+Taxpayer identification number (TIN).
+All QRTs must obtain a new TIN following the death of the decedent whether or not a section 645 election is made.
 (Use Form W-9, Request for Taxpayer Identification Number and Certification, to notify payers of the new TIN.)